 Outline your goals and objectives, along with some general information about your company.
 This section should be short and provide an overview of your project to someone with no background information.

-Including additional information about your organization can help the vendor tailor their response to your needs.
+Including additional information about your organization can help the seller tailor their response to your needs.
 You may want to mention which department is leading the project, who your customers are, and what your company values are, among other things.

 What problem are you looking to solve?
 What information do you need?
 Here's where you can detail what you're looking for.
-Include any additional information a vendor might need to know to develop a thorough RFI response.
+Include any additional information a seller might need to know to develop a thorough RFI response.
 That may include:

 Any necessary skills and credentials the respondent may need to be successful